memoryleak47/variadic-generics/0000-variadic-generics.md

 ```
 ## The Asterisk Syntax

-The Asterisk Syntax combines tuples and variadic functions and templates.
+The Asterisk Syntax combines tuples and variadic functions and templates.<br />
 A function- or template- parameter prefixed by an asterisk `*` will automatically fold all following arguments into a tuple.

 #### in Type Parameters in definitions